 As women we often hide our physical and emotional pain, to the discredit of ourselves as well as those around us.
 We simply don’t have the time to rest our tired and hurting bodies.
 We work full-time and still do the lion’s share of the household chores.
 We’re mothers, with or without a co-parent, that will always put our children’s health before our own.
 We’re told that our pain is just par for the course or not real at all.
 This may be part of the reason why endometriosis sufferers have gone unheard and untreated for so long.

 Last month MP Greg Hunt announced the first National Action Plan for Endometriosis.
 This plan combines the thoughts, ideas and experiences from medical experts and those living with endometriosis together into a plan of attack.
-This will hopefully provide a ‘gold standard’ of treatment and care in Australia, as well as secure funding for much needed further research.
+The action plan will hopefully provide a ‘gold standard’ of treatment and care in Australia, as well as secure funding for much needed further research.

 “I was diagnosed really young.
 Most people with endo take up to 10 years to be diagnosed because of the complete lack of medical understanding of endometriosis”.

 Endometriosis has traditionally been diagnosed through a vaginal examination because it’s a disease of the reproductive organs, right?
 Actually, endometrium cells have been found growing in the body of an endometriosis sufferer everywhere from the lungs, bladder, ureter and bowel.
 Then when these cells begin to shed as the endometrium naturally does, so comes the crippling pain and extreme physical symptoms sufferers’ experience.
 So a vaginal examination may not even reveal half the problem, if any at all.
 It’s simply not enough.